Quashquame: Villages

-Quashquame maintained a village near what is now Nauvoo, Illinois until it was combined with an older village on the west side of the Mississippi near Montrose, Iowa.
+Quashquame maintained a village near what is now Nauvoo, Illinois, until it was combined with an older village on the west side of the Mississippi near Montrose, Iowa.
 While living at the eastern village, Quashquame helped mediate retribution for the murder of a Sauk by a white trader near Bear Creek in 1818.
-About 1824 Captain James White purchased the eastern village from Quashquame.
+In 1824, Captain James White purchased the eastern village from Quashquame.
 White gave Quashquame "a little sku-ti-apo [liquor] and two thousand bushels of corn" for the land.
 Quashquame's village moved to the west bank of the river, merging with an existing Sauk village near what is now Montrose, Iowa.
 This western village was also called Cut Nose's Village, Wapello's Village, or the Lowest Sauk Village, and was located at the head of the Des Moines Rapids, a strategic bottleneck in Mississippi trade.
 Historical accounts suggest the village was occupied from the 1780s until the 1840s.
 This village was visited by Zebulon Pike in 1805 and in 1829 by Caleb Atwater.

 Atwater interview of 1829

-Caleb Atwater visited Quashquame in 1829, Atwater's interview provided the most detailed description of Quashquame and his village near Montrose, and revealed that Quashquame was a skilled artist:
+Caleb Atwater visited Quashquame in 1829.
+Atwater's interview provided the most detailed description of Quashquame and his village near Montrose and revealed that Quashquame was a skilled artist:

 Personal

 Atwater estimated Quashquame's age to be about 65, which means he may have been born about 1764.
 Quashquame was the father-in-law of famed Meskwaki chief Taimah (Tama).
 Because of his role in the disputed 1804 treaty, Quashquame was reduced from a principal leader of the Sauk to a minor chief.
-"Quasquawma, was chief of this tribe once, but being cheated out of the mineral country, as the Indians allege, he was denigrated from his rank and his son-in-law Tiama elected in his stead."
+"Quasquawma was chief of this tribe once, but being cheated out of the mineral country, as the Indians allege, he was denigrated from his rank and his son-in-law Tiama elected in his stead."

 Fulton provided this epitaph: "Qashquame died opposite Clarksville, Missouri, about the beginning of 1830.
-In person he was short, but heavily formed.
-He was not considered great intellectually, and was regarded as deficient in the traits of a noble warrior.
+In person, he was short but heavily formed.
+He was not considered great intellectually and was regarded as deficient in the traits of a noble warrior.
 His influence among his people was limited, and his character not free from tarnish.
 Black Hawk did not hesitate to censure him in the most bitter terms for the part he took in the treaty of 1804."
 The 1830 date of death is not supported by historical accounts of Quashquame attending a conference at Fort Armstrong in the fall of 1831.
 An alternative account from the 1870s is that he died and was buried near Davenport, Iowa.